monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/term-labels-naming-conventions.md

 The naming convention reported above, based on “most common name” and “species” is therefore not sufficient to ensure term label uniqueness for DAD-IS “national breed population” and “local breed”.
 The country where the breed has been reported by the National Coordinators had to be included to the VBO term label, following the format:
 `**'Most common name’, Country (Species)'**`, in which country and species are the English names (e.g ‘Jersey Giant, Canada (Chicken)’ VBO:0006068).

-We recognize that adding the Ccuntry of existence in the term name, in addition to the species, is not ideal and is unusual to ontology practices, but this concatenation of attributes was the only viable solution to ensure term uniqueness.
+We recognize that adding the country of existence in the term name, in addition to the species, is not ideal and is unusual to ontology practices, but this concatenation of attributes was the only viable solution to ensure term uniqueness.